-Where there are original materials within a shopfront, particularly if the building is considered to be a designated or nondesignated heritage asset, including buildings located within conservation areas, principal approach will be their preservation repair repaired using appropriate techniques, minimising the need to replace materials on a like for like basis.
-The design of new shopfronts should aim to use these same materials and techniques or achieve the characteristics οf these historically appropriate materials and their external finishes.
+Where there are original materials within a shopfront, particularly if the building is considered to be a designated or nondesignated heritage asset, including buildings located within conservation areas, the principal approach will be their preservation repair repaired using appropriate techniques, minimising the need to replace materials on a like for like basis.
+When within the historic environment, including conservation areas the design of new shopfronts should aim to use these same materials and techniques or achieve the characteristics of these historically appropriate materials and external finishes.